SARS and Drains

 Why This Happened

 Water frequently flows through toilets, sinks, and bathtub drains.
-As a result, the U-traps for these fixtures work properly because they remain filled with water.
+As a result, the U-traps for these drains work properly because they remain filled with water.

 However, each bathroom in the Amoy apartments also had a floor drain installed.
-Residents told public health investigators that they regularly mopped the bathroom floors, but apparently the mopping did not generate enough water flow to fill the U-traps below.
+Residents told public health investigators that they regularly mopped the bathroom floors, but apparently the mopping did not generate enough water flow to fill the U-traps below the drains.

 It was also later uncovered that many residents stored items directly over these floor drains.
-This prevented any water from draining down the pipe and filling the U-trap.
+This prevented any water from draining down the pipe and filling the U-trap and drains.

 The dry U-trap allowed the infected gases to be released into the apartments.
 Making matters worse, investigators reported the following: